cypherduckcom/cypherduck.github.io/content/posts/welcome-to-cypherduck.md

 That's where Cypherduck comes in.

 Look, I've heard the saying "if you're not paying, you're the product" approximately 847 times, but I feel like "if you're not self-hosting, you're just renting your digital life" is more fitting for 2025.
 This isn't another blog telling you to "just use a VPN" and call it a day (though honestly, you probably should).
-We're here to dive deep into the tools, techniques, and spectacular failures that actually give you control over your digital existence.
+We're here to dive deep into the tools and techniques that actually give you control over your digital existence.

 Whether you're a crypto enthusiast trying to navigate the latest privacy coins without getting rugpulled, a self-hosting newbie wondering if you can really ditch Google Photos without losing your sanity, or someone who just wants to understand why everyone's suddenly talking about zero-knowledge proofs – we've got you covered.